Looking for a Thought Processor

 Clever users offer extensive tutorials on how to use CSS to customize Roam’s appearance.
 Users may also apply themes created by members of the Roam community.

-The Obsidian app environment is busier and more complicated.
+The Obsidian app environment is even more flexible, but can quickly become busier and more complicated.

 Controls in a tool strip along the far left of the app window vary based on the number of plug-ins installed.
 At a minimum, the strip includes buttons for switching databases, displaying an interactive graph of linked pages, and accessing help and settings.
 A tabbed left-hand pane can display either a list of folders and documents or the search field.